Node Discovery

 Introduction

 Node discovery enables BanyanDB nodes to locate and communicate with each other in a distributed cluster.
-The service discovery mechanism is primarily applied in two scenarios:
+The discovery registry is consulted in three scenarios:

-BanyanDB supports three discovery mechanisms to accommodate different deployment environments:
+BanyanDB supports four discovery mechanisms to accommodate different deployment environments:

 • Etcd-based Discovery: Traditional distributed consensus approach suitable for VM deployments and multi-cloud scenarios.